RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 Minutes passed in chaste silence.

-The breathing of both her flanking protectors changed to deeper and calmer breaths as the went to sleep.
+The breathing of both her flanking protectors changed to deeper and calmer breaths as they went to sleep.
 With the chance for excitement down to zero, Trouble relaxed and tried to get to sleep herself.
 Only for a noise to disturb her.

 The sound of gentle weeping.